 Looking for Easter Candy Ideas?
-11 Sweet Treats You Can Make at Home
+Here Are 12 Sweet Treats You Can Make at Home

 Adorable, colorful, and so tasty, these delicious recipes are as much fun to create as they are to eat.
-For the macaroon lover, make our Coconut-Macaroon Nests, pictured here.
+For the coconut lover, make the Coconut-Macaroon Nests that you see right here.
 Nestled inside of the flaky shredded coconut vessels you'll find jelly beans, malted chocolate eggs, and chocolate-covered nuts.
 They look perfect tucked in a basket or displayed on a plate alongside your favorite Easter desserts.
 For a homemade take on the Easter classic that goes "Peep!," make cute bunny-shaped Marshmallow Easter Critters.
 While we're partial to the rabbits featured ahead, you can create your own bespoke marshmallow in any shape or color.

 Of course, no Easter celebration is complete without chocolate.
 Our Tinted White-Chocolate Bunnies use a tempering process of melting and cooling chocolate, resulting in a beautiful, smooth texture and shiny finish.
 Another festive candy option leans into the springtime holiday with a number of flower-shaped delights.
-Craft our artfully made Lemon Meringue Flowers and rich, creamy Peanut Butter and Jelly Fudge sculpted into floral treats for a taste of the season.
 If you're looking for something on the lighter side, try our satisfying Fruit Jellies.
 A better for you interpretation of fruit-flavored candy, the jellies use fruit juice and sugar instead of artificial flavors.
+We're also including one store bought treat that will transform a simple glass of milk into something oh so Easter special.

 From decadent and rich to light and sweet, we're sharing a number of candy recipes sure to become your family's new favorite Easter tradition.